Electric Guitar Vs Acoustic Guitar

 Is electric guitar easier to play than acoustic?

-It takes a lot of dedication and perseverance to learn just the basis, so it is essential to invest in a high-quality electric guitar, such as the Epiphone Les Paul Special 2, that will hold your interest and make it possible to overcome the different challenges as they arrive.
+It takes a lot of dedication and perseverance to learn just the basics, so it is essential to invest in a high-quality electric guitar, such as the Epiphone Les Paul Special 2, that will hold your interest and make it possible to overcome the different challenges as they arrive.
 Electric Guitar Vs Acoustic Guitar.